edloidas/runwith/README.md

 Options:
   --help  # Print the module options and usage

+  --prop  # Path to module's object property to be called

 Arguments:
   module  # Module name
           Alphanumeric names are treated as modules from `node_modules`